-The Public Works Division was created in July, 1996 at the direction of the County Administrator in an effort to provide direction and supervision to the following departments: Public Works, Engineering, Property Management, and Fleet Maintenance.
+The Public Works Division was initially created in July, 1996 at the direction of the County Administrator in an effort to provide direction and supervision to the following departments: Public Works, Engineering, Property Management, and Fleet Maintenance.
 In FY 1999 the Stormwater Department was established and added to the Public Works Division.
 In January 2000 the division was renamed Infrastructure & Regulation and expanded to include Code Enforcement, Planning and Zoning.
 In October 2003 supervision of Maintenance and Parks & Recreation were added.
-Additionally, the Assistant County Administrator, I & R Division serves on the Cool Springs Business Park Committee and the Impact Fee Committee and acts as staff liaison for the Horry County Solid Waste Authority.
-In November 2006 the taxpayers of Horry County approved the Capital Local Option Sales Tax, which is managed by the Assistant County Administrator, I&R Division.